steven-0003/tracking-football-players/README.md

 ```

 - Select your video from the UI
-- To run analysis and generate heatmaps, click *Run Analysis*
+- To run analysis and generate heatmaps, click *Run Analysis* <br>
+The following [demo video](https://livemanchesterac-my.sharepoint.com/:v:/g/personal/steven_moussa_student_manchester_ac_uk/EZrn88sAWiNJhCXDqiWXuOUBp4NbyaUu4dqm4ptlKnU1uA?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=qNnqoe) is provided to run analysis on.
+Note that for generating heatmaps, it is advisable to run on longer videos.
-- To classify a video into an action, click *Run Action Recognition*
+- To classify a video into an action, click *Run Action Recognition* <br>
+The following [demo video](https://livemanchesterac-my.sharepoint.com/:v:/g/personal/steven_moussa_student_manchester_ac_uk/EfmzYFp02P1NuVQRe41GMLABeUM80WkoS3qJmGGwKIBKbA?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=an3UcO) is provided for action recognition.
+Note that the video clip must already be cut to where the action begins and ends.
+A simple action recognition model is used classifying a clip into 4 actions: short pass, dribble, diving, throw

-- Your output will be saved in *output_videos*
+- Your video output and generated heatmaps will be saved in *output/video_name*